Uunii/Designing-IoT-Pipeline/README.md

   - Analyze the results (on progress)
   - Brainstorm ideas to get results from the data set.
 For example most charged time of the day or month of the year.

-    - Currently im planning to work on 2024 as main focus year since its a complete year and I can analyze full year cycle easily since 2025 hasnt ended yet, yet briefly show if the trend seen in 2024 still can be seen in 2025.
+    - Currently I am planning to work on 2024 as main focus year since its a complete year and I can analyze full year cycle easily since 2025 hasn't ended yet, but briefly show if the trend seen in 2024 still can be seen in 2025.
 #Roles
   - Every roles goes to me :)
 #Communication platform
   - Not needed
 #The research data will be given. ---“Kempower Passenger EV Charging Dataset”---
-6.I will save my findings and documents on my local PC since only im accessing them.
-7.I will do the testing each time I make considerable progress on the project.
+#Documentation
+  - All documentation, dataset, analyzes will be saved on my local machine.
+#Testing
+  - Since this project is mostly based on analizing the data, testing is not necessary.